A Sprained ankle Can Impact your Life!

 You may have sprained an ankle tripping up the stairs.
 Or hurt it while exercising at the gym.
 Regardless, the result is the same.
 It can really disrupt your day.

-Typical signs of a sprained ankle are swelling, redness and a ‘hot’ feeling when touched.
-Otherwise known as inflammation.
+Typical signs of a sprained ankle are swelling, tenderness, pain and sometimes bruising, otherwise known as inflammation.
 These symptoms are to be expected.
 But what may surprise you is they’re all part of the body’s natural defence system.
 So, what’s happening to your sprain and why does it hurt that much?

 Inflammation means your body is protecting you

-Inflammation is perfectly normal when you have a sprain.
+Inflammation is a normal response when you have a sprain.
 It’s how your body reacts to the injury.
 When you sprain an ankle the soft tissues in your body are damaged.
-So these tissues release chemicals that act as an alarm signal to begin the healing process.
-Consequently, more blood flow is released to the injury which brings nutrients and white blood cells with it.
+This causes these tissues to release chemicals that act as an alarm signal to begin the healing process.
+Consequently, more blood flow is released to the injury which brings platelets (to stop any bleeding) and white blood cells with it.
 This is actually a good sign.
 They help the body to repair the damage.
-It also explains why your sprained ankle may be red and swollen.
+It also explains why your sprained ankle may be swollen.

 Why are sprains so painful?

 When you sprain an ankle, your body’s alarm system releases chemicals called prostaglandins from the damaged tissue.
 The release of these chemicals is important for causing inflammation which protects the area of the injury.
 However, it also makes nerves sensitive to pain.
-This pain can be severe which means you may require pain relief while the injury heals.
+This pain can be alleviated by pain relief options while the injury heals.

 Managing inflammation while you have it